-We’re pleased to share our final submission to Manatū Hauora Ministry of Health on Aotearoa New Zealand’s first Women’s Health Strategy.
+We are now able to share that Manatū Hauora Ministry of Health have released Aotearoa New Zealand’s first Women’s Health Strategy.

 Endometriosis New Zealand would like to sincerely thank everyone in our community who sent in a personal submission, as well as New Zealand’s two other endometriosis charities, Insight Endometriosis and Endo Warriors Aotearoa, who also supported our submission.